 Methods of data collection, organization, and interpretation, sampling, probability, estimation, and testing are applied to areas including biology, business, medicine, economics, and education.
 Credit is not awarded for both MATH 1700 and MATH 1800.
-O

-Business Statistics
+Q Business Statistics

 Topics covered in this course include descriptive methods, probability distributions, estimation, testing, analysis of variance, and regression analysis.
 (Credit is not awarded for both MATH 1700 and MATH 1800.)
-O

-Prerequisite: MATH 1250 or MATH 1300.
+Q and trees.
+Q (Credit is not given for both CSC 1900 and MATH 1900.)
+Prerequisite: Math 1250 or Math 1300 or equivalent knowledge.